monirz/idiomatic-go/README.md

 At the time I started learning or working with `Go`, the big issue was probably dependency management and  also Generics.
 The first one is solved and `go mod` works very smoothly for managing/vendoring dependency.
 They second one is on the processing of implementing.

-But there is a thrid one, which is Go project structure.
+But there is a third one, which is Go project structure.
 Which could be confusing for those are just newcomer in `Go`.

-In the beginning I used global variable to store database instance, you know that's a bad practice, right?
+In the beginning I used global variable to store database instance, that's a bad practice.
 Even though it could just work fine!

 Later storing it into the struct was the solution, **Mat Ryer** gave/wrote a nice talk on this topic called
 * [How I write Go HTTP services after seven years](https://medium.com/@matryer/how-i-write-go-http-services-after-seven-years-37c208122831)

-All though my journy with Go like 3 year or so, I found quite similar pattern while making HTTP services.
+All though my journey with Go like 3 year or so, I found quite similar pattern while making HTTP services.
 This approach is very clean and easy to implement.
 It works well for plain HTTP services.

 But if it's about project structure then this one is probably most mentioned and recommended layout for creating big Go project:
 * [Standard Package Layout](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) written by **Ben Johnson**.
-Which is widely adopted in the gophers community.
+Which is widely adopted in the gopher community.
 And this is the one I tend to follow these days.

 ## Router